openstax/cnx-recipes/styles/styling-bakedpdf.md

 # Baked-PDF Styles Framework guide
 <!--
 - Any place that a filename is mentioned, make sure it links to the actual file.
+- This will prob be a long file, so make a table of contents.
+-
  -->

 ## Overview